Dekr0/wwise-teller/README.md

 - Feel free to leave suggestions or PRs (especially on performance and state management / pattern in the UI part)
+- Wwise Teller is undergoing a architecture redesign while the main branch continue to serve as a prototype / proofing ground to explore the problem scope.
 - Wwise Teller might undergo a direct port to Zig or Odin if it needs to start doing any sort operations that performance intensive such as real time audio processing, audio simulation etc.